jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 22
 2021 STATE OF THE SOFTWARE SUPPLY CHAIN REPORT
 CHAPTER 3: PEER PRACTICES ASSOCIATED WITH MICRO AND MACRO DEPENDENCY MANAGEMENT when (and when not to) update third\-party dependencies inside of their applications.
-But, ask most developers about dependency management, and theyll tell you the same
+But, ask most developers about dependency management, and they’ll tell you the same
 thing: keeping open source libraries fresh and optimally up to date is a good idea that requires terribly mundane work.
-In other words, in the eyes of most software engineers, dependency management is seen as a thankless maintenance task thats easy to get wrong, hard to get right, and generally detracts from time spent innovating.
+In other words, in the eyes of most software engineers, dependency management is seen as a thankless maintenance task that’s easy to get wrong, hard to get right, and generally detracts from time spent innovating.
-Developers know that its important, but they frequently dont have the time or patience to make it a priority and lack the tooling to do it optimally.
-Its no wonder that many developers describe this situation as dependency hell.
+Developers know that it’s important, but they frequently don’t have the time or patience to make it a priority and lack the tooling to do it optimally.
+It’s no wonder that many developers describe this situation as “dependency hell.”
 The result is that dependencies in applications can easily grow old and stale (vulnerable) despite the possibility that newer and fresher (more secure) versions are readily available.
 In light of these circumstances, Sonatype researchers set out to answer the question: are developers making efficient dependency management decisions?
 9  100,000 anonymized, validated applications scanned by publicly available and commercial vulnerability analysis tools.
 To understand the relative quality of current depen\- dency management decisions, Sonatype research\- ers spent the past year studying 100,000 Java